 Time to create our MySQL Database:

-mysql> create database snipeit; mysql> GRANT ALL ON *.* TO 'yourusername'@'localhost' IDENTIFIED BY 'yourpw'; mysql> flush privileges; mysql> exit
+mysql> create database snipeit; mysql> CREATE USER 'yourusername'@'localhost' IDENTIFIED BY 'yourpw'; mysql> GRANT ALL PRIVILEGES ON snipeit.* TO 'yourusername'@'localhost'; mysql> flush privileges; mysql> exit

 Now we are going to edit the .env config file.